-- You should avoid becoming pregnant while you are taking azathioprine.
+- You should avoid becoming pregnant while you or your partner are taking azathioprine.
 Make sure you have discussed with your doctor which types of contraception are suitable for you and your partner.

 - If you are having an operation or any dental treatment, tell the person carrying out the treatment that you are taking azathioprine.

 - If you buy any medicines, check with your doctor or a pharmacist that they are suitable for you to take with your other medicines.

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 The table below contains some of the most common ones associated with azathioprine.
 You will find a full list in the manufacturer's information leaflet supplied with your medicine.
 The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following side-effects continue or become troublesome.

 |Azathioprine side-effects||What should I do if I experience this?|